arachnetech/homebridge-mqttthing/README.md

 Homebridge publishes a value to the **getCurrentState** topic to indicate the state that the HomeKit users wishes the alarm to be in.
 The alarm system must echo this state back to the **setCurrentState** topic to confirm that it has set the alarm state appropriately.
 The alarm system may also publish the ALARM_TRIGGERED value (`T` by default) to the **setCurrentState** topic in order to indicate that the alarm has been triggered.
 If the alarm system publishes any other states to the **setCurrentState** topic, HomeKit will wait for it to return to the user's target state; in other words, only the HomeKit user can control the arming state of the alarm, not the alarm system itself.

+Configure `restrictTargetState` to an array of integers to restrict the target states made available by Homekit, where 0 represents STAY_ARM, 1 AWAY_ARM, 2 NIGHT_ARM and 3 DISARM, for example:

+   * `"restrictTargetState": [0, 1, 3]` - for STAY_ARM, AWAY_ARM and DISARM (but no NIGHT_ARM)

 ```javascript
 {
     "accessory": "mqttthing",